maxtybar/bedrock-agents-cdk/README.md

 This example will create a knowledge base backed by Amazon OpenSearch Serverless collection that could be used without an agent.
 This example assumes you have already created Amazon OpenSearch Serverless collection (`collectionArn`).

 **Note: The IAM role creation in this example is for illustration only.
-Always provion IAM roles with the least required priviliges.**
+Always provision IAM roles with the least required privileges.**

 ``` typescript
 import * as cdk from 'aws-cdk-lib';